 I then clicked on the Proceed button.
 It does some processing, and then the following screen is displayed:

 I clicked on option 1 of the above screen and saved the permalinks structure twice.
 Then the job was done.

 After looking around my website, it appeared to me that the restore was successful.

 Thank you for reading this article.
 I hope you found it helpful.
 Here are some recommendations for the next time you are looking for a domain registrar or a webhost that I hope you’ll also find helpful.

 Hey you know what?
 I know about this based on my online experience.
 You came to my article because I have some knowledge and authority on this subject.
 I hope that I answered your question for you.
 But also here let me conveniently point you to some solutions if you want to start or continue your online presence.

 Domain Registrations, Renewals and Transfers

 I use Domain Cost Club for domain registrations, renewals and transfers.
 I been using them now since November 2014.
 I find that they are reliable, do the job and are very cost effective.

-If you are more technical and already have practical cPanel Hosting expertise, you might find the cPanel Hosting solution I currently use hits the sweet spot for you.
+If you are technical and already have practical cPanel Hosting expertise, you might find the cPanel Hosting solution I currently use hits the sweet spot for you.
 They are very cost effective.
 However in my opinion, you do need practical cPanel Hosting knowledge and experience.
 Their website support is during normal business hours.
-Whereas other web hosting solutions (like Bluehost) provide 24/7 support which typically costs more (as it should).